cetmix/cetmix-tower/cetmix_tower_server/README.rst

 Tower <https://cetmix.com/tower>`__:

 -  Local values.
 Those are values that are defined at a record level.
-   For example for a server.
+   For example for a server or an action.
 -  Global values.
 Those are values that are defined at the `Cetmix Tower <https://cetmix.com/tower>`__ level.